RidleyDeveloper/RidleyUI/README.md

 A slightly opinionated starter kit for developing TypeScript and/or React NPM packages.
 It comes with a several pre-configured tools, so you could focus on coding instead of configuring a project for the nth time.
 From building to releasing a package, this starter kit has you covered.

-## 🏃 Getting started

-❗Important note: This project uses [pnpm](https://pnpm.io/) for managing dependencies.
-If you want to use another package manager, remove the `pnpm-lock.yaml` and control-f for usages of `pnpm` in the project and replace them with your package manager of choice.
-If you don't have `pnpm` installed and want to use it, you can install it by running `npm install -g pnpm`.

 ## What's included?

 - ⚡️ [tsup](https://github.com/egoist/tsup) - The simplest and fastest way to bundle your TypeScript libraries.
 Used to bundle package as ESM and CJS modules.
 Supports TypeScript, Code Splitting, PostCSS, and more out of the box.